Welcome to the Main Page of

 There is no membership fee.
 However, voluntary donations are welcome from the public.
 Also, payment may be requested for certain special services of the Society.

 In the nearest future, it is envisaged that the Society will source for funds and award grants to active scholars and students working on specific important projects within the focal areas of the Society.
+Scholarship will also be awarded to indigent students.
 The ultimate goal is to improve understanding and welfare of mankind.

 A glimpse into the interests of the Society may be obtained from the following research presentation viz.

 *Oluwade, ‘Dele (Bamidele) (2001), ‘A Metaphysical Model of the General Communication System‘, poster presentation at the Annual Meeting and Research Forum of Sigma Xi, The Scientific Research Society, Research Triangle Park, Raleigh, North Carolina, USA (The conference took place at the Sheraton Capital Centre, Raleigh, USA in November 2001).